fuguiw/fuguiw/README.md

 ### Hi there 👋
-- 😄Silence make big money.
+- 😄Silence makes big money.

 <!--
 **fuguiw/fuguiw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.